 25. Cruise through the Franklin-Gordon Wild Rivers National Park

 This idyllic national park is renowned for being home to one of Tassie’s most loved attractions – a scenic cruise down the Franklin-Gordon River (Image via Gordon River Cruises).

 26. Play Golf on one of the World’s Most Scenic Courses

-Barnbougle Lost Farm is located in the North of the state, making this courses a popular stop for international jet setters who fly in via private jet… But you needn’t have a jet to play here!
+Barnbougle Lost Farm is located in the North of the state, making these courses a popular stop for international jet setters who fly in via private jet… But you needn’t have a jet to play here!
 This course is in fact a public course and anyone can play here, although you might want to brush up at the driving range before tackling it in public!!!
 (Image via Air Swings).

 27. Walk the Three Capes Track

 The newest of Tasmania’s walks, the “Three Capes Track” opened in 2015 and has been a real hit the Aussies visiting from overstate and is slowly drawing an international crowd.
 Believe me when I say it is worth every step for those coastal views!!!

 The capital city of Tasmania, Hobart, is full of surprises – perhaps none more photographic and impressive than a trip to the Mount Wellington observation deck in the evening to admire the city from above (images via Instagram @watermelonaddict).